Delve into Some Interesting Facts about the Toasts of Ireland

 Etymology of the Word

 There are also other variations to that special toast of Ireland, Slainte.
-Some people say Slainte mHaith which literally means “Good Health” in Irish Gaelic.
+Some people say Slainte mHaith which means “Good Health” in Irish Gaelic.
 On the other hand, Irish Gaelic people respond to the toast with Slainte Agad-sa, meaning “To your health as well.”

 Christmas and New Year’s Toasts of Ireland